teri934/aetna/technical_documentation.md

 ## Main Components

+### Start
+After starting the program user is prompted to change default values of frequency and octaves for Perlin Noise (how the terrain should look like).

 ### World
 This part consists of the the class World which main task is to do the simulation of the imaginary world.
 In each step the method Simulate() is called and it calls other appropriate methods that take care of beings/objects in the scene.